Nature documentaries are among the most-watched documentaries on the planet

-A signature documentary is an entirely different beast.
-And a powerful one.
-Its shelf life is timeless.
-It’s not just confined to use on social media.
-In fact, it’s often more powerful off social media.
+A signature documentary’s shelf life is timeless.
+In fact, it’s often more powerful off social media because it can do much more for organization when not used on social media.
 It’s featured at a variety of events and conferences.
 Maybe your local film festivals.
 It lives and breathes as a signature destination film about your organization and what it does.
 It is often leveraged for use in fundraising campaigns, pitches to funders, or donor and volunteer campaigns.
 It can even serve as a powerful recruiting tool because it inspires the graduates and experienced professionals who view it.

 Best of all, a professional documentary about what you do takes viewers along for the intimate journey and the storytelling behind your work in the field and why it matters.
 It inspires.
 It makes people care.